seshbot/seshbot.github.io/source/_posts/2014-02-03-week-in-review-pausing-web-app.markdown

 HTTP, HTML, JavaScript and CSS have been around for a while now, so why have all the useful standards for building proper web applications (like WebGL, WebSockets, local storage, drag-and-drop and all those other HTML5 goodies) only started coming along recently?

-It turns out that for a long time web standards were committee-driven by a group called W3C.
+It turns out that for a long time web standards were committee-driven by a group of beard-stroking high-falutin non-visionaries called W3C.
 I still recall fairly recent times when the latest advances in the web were all about creating HTML that was also standards-conforming XML for some reason (so that perhaps machines could deal with it more easily or something?) and very little practical advancement was being made.
+(Side note: the same thing seems to be happening with OAuth, which is a morass of unproven ideas and conflicting ideals.)

 At some stage however another working group arose called [WHATWG](http://en.wikipedia.org/wiki/WHATWG), formed of people that were actually interested in pushing practical new technologies onto the web, and they pretty much ignored the W3C's direction.